Aleyssu/cookiecutter-tutorial/README.md

 ~~~

 #### Load from a pre-configured config file
-If you have a .yaml config file available for your cookiecutter, you can load it using the `--config-file` argument.
+If you have a .yaml or .cookiecuttercc config file available for your cookiecutter, you can load it using the `--config-file` argument.
 This works alongside the `--no-input` argument.
 ~~~bash
 cookiecutter --config-file <config-file-path> <path>
 ~~~